 Lets start with what the heck “Gangnam Style” means.
 It refers to a subculture lifestyle associated with the Gangnam district in Seoul, Korea.
 Think Beverly Hills 90210.
 However, this part of town has really only recently “come up”.
 Up until about the 1980’s it was actually one of Seoul’s least developed districts, but due to intensely rapid development over the past 30-ish years has become the most populated district in Seoul and is now one of the most affluent and influiential areas in South Korea.

 It is a city very popular with the U.S. military and global financial and diplomatic community: having hosted hundreds of U.S. military personnel events as well as the 2010 G 20 Summit and 2012 Nuclear security summit.
 It also boasts local headquarter representation for global corporations like Google, IBM and Toyota among other bustling domestic and international businesses.
 The bustling economy has made real estate a bit ridiculous (an average apartment costs over $5,500 a month in rent) drawing a largely affluent population.
+By the way, you can check out apartments with one bedroom in Phoenix if you need a vast amount of space for an affordable apartment rental.

 The prosperity and trendiness of Gangnam are the central focus of the song and Psy’s video: featuring him dancing “horsey style”on top of landmarks like Seoul’s world trade center and even in horsey stables, the subway and high-end nightclubs complete with pin lights through haze! 🙂 And lets not forget all the well dressed “sexy ladies”.